-Plus, you know what’s in there.
-No syrups, no weird ingredients…just pure natural goodness.
-And so much cheaper than any smoothie that you are going to buy in a store.
+Plus, you know what’s in there — no syrups, no weird ingredients, just pure natural goodness.
+Also, it’s so much cheaper than any smoothie that you are going to buy in a store.

 My local coffee shop sells a small smoothie for $5!
 What?
-I could make a smoothie at home for a fraction of that price and no line ups.
+I could make a smoothie at home for a fraction of that price and no line-ups.
 Score!
-Plus, you can totally stay home in your comfy clothes…just sayin’ 😉 .
+Plus, you can totally stay home in your comfy clothes!

-- Uses frozen berries (which are pretty much always readily available)
+- The recipe uses frozen berries (which are pretty much always readily available).

 Can I Use Another Type of Milk?

-If you don’t need this smoothie to be vegan, you can use regular dairy milk.
+If you don’t need this blackberry smoothie to be vegan, you can use regular dairy milk.

 Alternatively, oat or soy milk are other (non dairy) options.